 Opportunities to cut back on usage exist through your home or business.
 For example, did you know outdoor watering accounts for up to 70% of household use?
-This fall, as you plan new landscaping or a garden, consider ways to control water usage.
+As you plan new landscaping or a garden, consider ways to control water usage.

 We tend to think of bathrooms and laundry rooms as the places where most of our water use takes place, but in Greater Phoenix, the biggest water savings can result by making changes to the way you use water outdoors.